 As sugar consumption continues, the liver swells and becomes damaged.
 This condition is known as fatty liver disease, and it's on the rise wherever a carb-based diet is practiced.
 When the liver can no longer take the glucose, it gets sent to fat cells for storage.
 Weight gain and diseases follow.

 Recent research done by Louisiana State University report those who consume sugar-sweetened beverages have a much higher risk of weight gain, type II diabetes, cardiovascular, and metabolic disease.
 The reason for this has been identified as the sugar load.

 But this shouldn't surprise us.
 Dr. Weston Price reported decades ago how primitive societies had good teeth and superior health to those in civilized societies on modern diets.
 Once a group of indigenous peoples were assimilated into modern society, individuals experienced physical degeneration and the onset of chronic disease all within one generation.

 How to Avoid Sugar

 Those who have given up sugar generally experience greater energy, a more positive mood, and successful weight loss.
-Plus, abstaining from sugar also reduces the risk of many diseases linked to sugar consumption, like diabetes, obesity, hyperactivity, attention deficit disorder, cardiovascular disease, depression, skin disorders, allergies, eye problems, kidney failure, osteoporosis, high blood pressure, hormone imbalance, accelerated aging, and cancer.
-To go sugar free, avoid it for two weeks.
-If you’re really ambitious, go for a month.
+Plus, abstaining from sugar also reduces the risk of many diseases linked to sugar consumption, like diabetes, obesity, hyperactivity, attention deficit disorder, cardiovascular disease, depression, skin disorders, allergies, eye concerns, kidney failure, osteoporosis, high blood pressure, hormone imbalance, accelerated aging, and cancer.
+To go sugar-free, avoid it for two weeks.
+If you're really ambitious, go for a month.
 Eat only natural, organic foods, and only use stevia or, better yet, raw organic honey whenever you need a sweetener.